Albion Online Island Guide

 Focus farm

-Plant focus-discounted crops (cabbages for raw silver, potatoes and carrots for higher yield at higher tiers).
-Stay on crops that match your focus cap.
+Plant the crops with the best silver-per-focus on your server (cabbages and potatoes are the classic money crops).
+Stay within your daily focus budget.
 You are not optimizing animal meat.
 You are optimizing focus return.

 Silver farm